near/nearcore/docs/architecture.md

 All the actors are spawned in `start_with_config`.
 It is also worth noting that `NightshadeRuntime` is the struct that implements `RuntimeAdapter`.

+### `core/store/src/db.rs`

+This file contains schema (DBCol) of our internal RocksDB storage - a good starting point when reading the code base.

 ## Cross Cutting Concerns

 ### Logging & Observability